exploratory-io/book/user-defined-plugin.md

 ![](import/images/import_by_user_defined_plugin.png)

-Now you should be able to see your data source extension `Stocks Data Wity tidyquant (example)`
+Now you should be able to see your data source extension `Stocks Data With tidyquant (example)`

 ![](import/images/data_source_extension_picker.png)